Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 While the design isn’t as exciting-looking as with FosPower headphones, the iClever kids headphones come in many colors.
 The in-line controls let you navigate playback and answer phone calls.

 Furthermore, they’re equally as flexible and extremely durable.
-Cat ears, despite pointy, are made of soft food-grade silicone, so you shouldn’t be afraid of your kids hurting themselves over sharp plastic.
+Cat ears, despite being pointy, are made of soft food-grade silicone, so you shouldn’t be afraid of your kids hurting themselves over sharp plastic.

 On-ear fit and small-sized ear cups don’t scream comfort.
 But then again, you don’t want your kid to listen to music all day long.

-Can You Add Cat Ears to Headphones?
+How to Add Cat Ears to Headphones?

 Razer Kitty Ears for Kraken Headsets